PatrickEkkel/DumpsterFS/README.md

 - Mediocre read and write speeds for people that dislike performance,
 - accidental copy on write implementation, because it needs to be compatible with Hastebin (meaning write once, write again somewhere else)

-I have not tested it anywhere else besides my laptop, so i could be missing something.

 ## Known shortcomings
 - user permissions, the filesystem does not support user permissions, this is more something that is nice to have, not really a priority